 I’m going to make the assumption that you have access to a computer that has a USB port.
 The machine can be running either macOS or Windows.
 There are apps for both, designed for recording podcasts.
 Use the USB port to connect your microphone.
 The built-in microphone in your computer is not horribly awful, but it isn’t good either, and good audio matters in a podcast.

 There are many USB powered microphones on the market.
 In order to maximize the audio quality while keeping the costs down, I would recommend the Blue Yeti as a great microphone that will last for years.
 I still have mine and still use it when I am recording on the road.
 They sell for around $180 and the quality of the microphone capsule is incredibly good.
+If you haven’t heard much about the Blue Yeti, then you could check out this blue yeti review before you buy one.

 If your computer is a Macintosh, you already have an application called GarageBand installed, and GarageBand has a ready to go podcast template set up.
 It’s frighteningly easy to use, and there are plenty of good tutorials on YouTube if you need some help.